CONTENT WARNING

 Context

-During World War II booklets were published to assist homemakers, who were mostly women at that time, provide for their families and meet the requirements of the wartime ration system created after the U.S. entered the war in December 1941.
-President Franklin D. Roosevelt’s executive order 8875 established the Office of Price Administration (OPA) on August 28, 1942.
+During World War II booklets were published to assist homemakers provide for their families and meet the requirements of the wartime ration system created after the U.S. entered the war in December 1941.
+President Franklin D. Roosevelt’s Executive Order 8875 established the Office of Price Administration (OPA) on August 28, 1942.
 The OPA regulated the prices of most goods and limited the amount available for purchase across the country.

-Goods such as gasoline, tires, coal, sugar, coffee, meat, dairy, silk, and shoes were rationed as they were needed for the war effort and because trade was disrupted by the war, making some items less available.
-The government allotted “points” to each person, including infants, in the form of stamps that could be used along with money to purchase rationed items.
+Goods such as gasoline, tires, coal, sugar, coffee, meat, dairy, silk, and shoes were rationed as they were needed for the war effort.
+Moreover, because trade was disrupted by the war, some items became scarce.
+The government allotted “points” to each person, including infants, in the form of stamps that had to be given to the store employee when purchasing rationed items.
 By the end of 1945, sugar was the only remaining product still rationed.
 The wartime rationing program ended in June 1947 as products became more readily available.

 Standards